Idaho Legend Inducted into the NFL Hall of Fame

 Kramer farmed in Parma until the late 80's and loves farming and returning to his roots.
 On January 28th, 2012 he was the keynote speaker at the Idaho Young Farmer and Rancher Leadership Conference in Boise.
 He recounted his years in football and talked about his relationship with legendary coach Vince Lombardi and got a standing ovation.

 "Excellence is an acquired skill," Kramer told YF&R members at that meeting.
-"Each and every one of you strives for excellence each day, that's what farmers do."
+"Being farmers each one of you strives for excellence each day, that's what farmers do."